 For older people, the risk of death or serious illness while travelling is the same, or even less, than staying at home.

-However, planning is important, and before travelling, older travellers should consider:
+However, planning is important, so before travelling:

 - See your doctor for a check-up and discuss your fitness for the trip you are planning.